Get

 Food & Diet Requirements 🦴

-Your Irish Wolfhound should be fed high-quality dog food that corresponds to their life stage and is designed for large dog breeds.
+Your Irish Wolfhound should be fed high-quality dog food that corresponds to their life stage and is designed for large or giant dog breeds.
 This way, you can make sure your pup gets all the nutrients they need to grow as they should and replenish the energy they burn.
 If you’re unsure whether the suggested amount of food on the bag is correct for your pup, speak to your dog’s vet about how much you should feed them.
+The packaging instructions are a guideline and may need altering for your individual dog.

-As a large breed, the Irish Wolfhound has a deep chest cavity, making them more likely to get bloat than other breeds.
-Bloat can be deadly and is associated with eating too fast or too much at a time, as well as engaging in strenuous activity right before or after feeding time.
-Keep individual meals well-portioned to avoid this, and if your dog eats too quickly, try out a puzzle feeder to slow them down.
+As a large breed, the Irish Wolfhound has a deep chest cavity, making them more likely to get gastric dilatation-volvulus (GDV)1 than other breeds.
+Bloat can be deadly and can be associated with eating too fast or one large meal of dry kibble per day.
+Although research is not clear on the subject, it is considered wise to avoid strenuous activity right before or after feeding time.
+Keep individual meals well-portioned to avoid overeating, and if your dog eats quickly, try out a puzzle feeder to slow them down.

 Irish Wolfhound dog running in the field